-- 1. Use the F-16015, Medicaid / BadgerCare Manual Positive Notice, when MAPP is approved or the premium decreases. - 2.
-Use the F-16001, Medicaid / BadgerCare Manual Negative Notice, when eligibility is denied or terminated or the premium increases.
+- 1. Use the Notice of Approval of Benefits/Positive Change in Benefits (F-16015) when MAPP is approved or the premium decreases. - 2.
+Use the Notice of Denial of Benefits/Negative Change in Benefits (F-16001) when eligibility is denied or terminated or the premium increases.